alceanicu/akta-logger/README.md

-# Akta-logger - webextension for "FIREFOX-Quantum" browser
+# Akta-logger - add-on for "FIREFOX-Quantum" browser

 ## ChromePhp in "FIREFOX-Quantum" browser - an alternativ to "FirePHP" add-on